Hazardo911/Nexus-Project1/README.md

 # Nexus-Project1
-AI-powered fitness coach that detects incorrect exercise form using pose estimation and provides real-time feedback AI Fitness Coach (a.k.a. “bhai form sahi rakh” system) 🧠 What is this?
+AI-powered fitness coach that detects incorrect exercise form using pose estimation and provides real-time feedback AI Fitness Coach (a.k.a. “bhai form sahi rakh” system)

 This is our attempt at building an:
-🏋️ AI-based exercise form correction system
+ AI-based exercise form correction system
 Basically:
 Plain text
-Camera → Skeleton → Maths → “bhai seedha khada reh”
-🎯 What we TRIED to do
+Camera → Skeleton → Maths → “bhai seedha khada reh” What we TRIED to do
 According to the problem statement: detect incorrect form ✅ analyze movement ✅